Microbial food web: Major Components

-In aquatic ecosystems, single-celled photosynthetic organisms like cyanobacteria and diatoms are the main producers.
-Through the process of photosynthesis, they transform sunlight into chemical energy and create organic matter, which is the foundation of the food chain.
+In aquatic ecosystems, single-celled photosynthetic organisms like cyanobacteria and diatoms are primary producers.
+Organic carbon is generated through photosynthesis: the transformation of sunlight into chemical energy and creation of organic matter, which is the foundation of the microbial food chain.
 Particularly significant in nutrient-poor environments are cyanobacteria because of their capacity to fix atmospheric nitrogen.
 When vital nutrients like nitrogen and phosphorus are scarce during periods of uneven development, algal cells have the potential to produce DOC.
 DOC may also be released into the environment by algal cells.
 One of the reasons phytoplankton release DOC termed "unbalanced growth" is when essential nutrients (e.g. nitrogen and phosphorus) are limiting.
 Therefore, carbon produced during photosynthesis is not used for the synthesis of proteins (and subsequent cell growth), but is limited due to a lack of the nutrients necessary for macromolecules.
 Excess photosynthate, or DOC is then released, or exuded.